Memesls/SQL-Company-KPI-s/README.md

 # SQL-Company-KPI-s
-SQL data exploration that shows KPIs needed by X company
+SQL data exploration that returns common KPIs needed by a company

 In this project, I: